dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 </Image>
 ```

-In this example, when a drag source is dropped on the `Image` drop target, the drag source will be copied to the drop target if the drag source is an `ImageSource`. .NET MAUI automatically copies dragged images, and text, to compatible drop targets.
+In this example, when a drag source is dropped on the <xref:Microsoft.Maui.Controls.Image> drop target, the drag source will be copied to the drop target if the drag source is an `ImageSource`. .NET MAUI automatically copies dragged images, and text, to compatible drop targets.

 ## Handle the DragOver event